godot-italia/2D-InverseKinematic/README.md

 # 2D-InverseKinematic

-An Inverse Kinematic 2D test project.
-Use it as you like!
+This project consists in an Inverse Kinematic Sandbox.
+Use the *bluebuddy* to move around the map with obstacles and slopes and see how it changes behaviors customizing all possible values!

+Have fun! :)